cl0ne/go-useless-db/README.md

 # go-useless-db
+KPI, 5th semester, Parallel and Distributed Computations course

 Useless DB written in Go.
-KPI, 5th semester, Parallel and Distributed Computations course
+Stores collection of records of fixed structure in JSON.